-- 1. The cost-effectiveness indicators referred to in these rules are described in the California Standard Practices Manual (SPM): Economic Analysis of Demand-Side Management Programs.
-Program Administrators and Implementers should perform cost-effectiveness analyses consistent with the indicators and methodologies included in the SPM, unless otherwise indicated.7 - 2.
-This Commission relies on the Total Resource Cost Test (TRC) as the primary indicator of energy efficiency program cost effectiveness, consistent with our view that ratepayer-funded energy efficiency should focus on programs that serve as resource alternatives to supply-side options.
-The TRC test measures the net resource benefits from the perspective of all ratepayers by combining the net benefits of the program to participants and non-participants.
-The benefits are the avoided costs of the supply-side resources avoided or deferred.
-The TRC costs encompass the cost of the measures/equipment installed and the costs incurred by the program administrator.8 The TRC should be calculated utilizing a discount rate that reflects the utilities' weighted average cost of capital, as adopted by the Commission.
-9 - 3.
-The Program Administrator Cost (PAC) test of cost-effectiveness should also be considered in evaluating program and portfolio cost-effectiveness.
-Under the PAC test, the program benefits are the same as the TRC test, but costs are defined differently to include the costs incurred by the program administrator (including financial incentives or rebates paid to participants), but not the costs incurred by the participating customer.
-Like the TRC test, the PAC test should be calculated utilizing a discount rate that reflects the utilities' weighted cost of capital.
+1. The cost-effectiveness indicators referred to in these rules are described in the California Standard Practices Manual: Economic Analysis of Demand-Side Management Programs (SPM): Economic Analysis of Demand-Side Management Programs.
+Program Administrators and Implementers should perform costeffectiveness analyses consistent with the indicators and methodologies included in the SPM, unless otherwise indicated.7

+2. This Commission relies on the Total Resource Cost Test (TRC) as the primary indicator of energy efficiency program cost effectiveness, consistent with our view that ratepayer-funded energy efficiency should focus on programs that serve as resource alternatives to supply-side options.
+The TRC measures the net resource benefits from the perspective of all ratepayers by combining the net benefits of the program to all ratepayers, both participants and non-participants.
+The benefits are the net present value of avoided costs of the supply-side resources avoided or deferred.
+The TRC costs encompass the net present value of the costs participants incur for the measures/equipment installed over the measure life and all non-rebate8 costs incurred by the program administrator.9 The TRC is calculated utilizing a discount rate that reflects each utility's weighted average cost of capital, as adopted by the Commission.10

-7 See Appendix A of this manual for information on how to obtain a copy of the SPM.
+7 See Appendix A of this manual for information on how to obtain a copy of the SPM and its clarifications.